 Compatibility is generally controlled by means of vendor codes, which are characters stored within board chips, that are used to identify compatible hardware.
 If the transceiver returns an incorrect code then the host device will not recognise it and refuse to operate or issue a warning.
 Such mechanisms have generally been used in order to lock in the customer to a premium priced product and subvert the standardising value of the MSAs.

 By law, vendors cannot stipulate that only branded parts may be used within the target system in order to retain warranty validity.
 The threat of void warranty is a commonly sold misconception designed to protect the vendor’s sales channel and is almost never available in writing.
 In general such mechanisms have been unsuccessful and no longer function as a barrier to entry to the market.

-The benefits of TXO’s MSA compliant optical transceivers
+The benefits of TXO Optics MSA compliant optical transceivers

-TXO is firmly established as a global leader in the supply and deployment of MSA compliant optical transceivers.
-We have set ourselves apart by investing in highly trained technical staff and state-of-the-art testing facilities to ensure that our customers receive superior quality optics.
-This has resulted in TXO being at the forefront of optical transceiver coding and customised solutions, plus every module is rigorously tested in TXO’s facility on the equipment for which it is intended for both compatibility and performance.
+TXO Optics is firmly established as a global leader in the supply and deployment of MSA compliant optical transceivers.
+We have set ourselves apart from other providers by investing in technical staff and testing facilities to ensure that our customers only ever receive fully tested optics.
+This has resulted in TXO Optics being at the forefront of optical transceiver coding and customised solutions; every module is rigorously tested in TXO’s facility on the equipment for which it is intended for both compatibility and performance.

 - Significant cost savings compared with OEM supply.
 In some cases hundreds or even thousands of EUR/USD on a single module